 From 1922 to today: the five greatest prime ministerial downfalls of the past 100 years

-Boris Johnson has announced that he will step down as prime minister, after a torrid 48 hours in which he refused to go despite the resignations of more than 50 of his colleagues.
+In July 2022, Boris Johnson announced that he would step down as prime minister, after a torrid 48 hours in which he refused to go despite the resignations of more than 50 of his colleagues.
 How does this debacle compare with five remarkable Downing Street defenestrations from the past century?

 Contrasting the individuals below with the fall of Boris Johnson, one notices that their departures were all comparatively orderly, even though bitter feelings were similarly involved.
 Personality was always a part of what was at stake, yet great issues were also always involved.